As the world changes, so must our cities.

 Designers: Bakri & Associates Development Consultants

-Akon City is a planned 2,000-acre futuristic city that will be located along the Atlantic coast, in south of Dakar, Senegal.
+Akon City is a planned 809-hectare futuristic city that will be located along the Atlantic coast, 100 kilometres south of Dakar.

 Conceived and launched by singer and entrepreneur Akon, the smart city will be eco-friendly and powered by renewable energy.
 Described by Akon as a “real-life Wakanda”, a reference to the film Black Panther that inspired him, Akon City is set to have large skyscrapers, shopping malls, parks, universities, a stadium and a technology hub.